Terradue/doc-tep-geohazards/source/tutorials/setap.rst

       acquired in Stripmap (SM) or Interferometric Wide swath (IW) mode;
       EW is not officially supported at the moment, if you need it please contact s1-etad@esa.int

-      ..
-TODO: limitations of the DSR end-point (see also above)?

 :Q2:
     Do you need KML files for the study regions we are using or is the service global?